Condla/hadoop-admin-workshop/README.md

 * Hands On: Adding a second node to the cluster.
 * Hands On: Make the installed cluster services highly available.

-## Service Checks and Benchmarking
+## Troubleshooting and Service Checks

-* Run service checks, check health of components
+* Hands On: Run service checks, check health of components
+* Hands On: Check log files
+* Hands On: Logsearch ?

+## Benchmarking

 * Discussion: Why Benchmarking?
-* Terasgen - Generate Random Data
+* Hands On: Terasgen - Generate Random Data
-* Terasort - Sort Random Data
+* Hands On: Terasort - Sort Random Data

+## Resource Management

+* Hands On: YARN applications
+* Hands On: YARN Queues

 ## Secure Cluster

-* Install Ranger
+* Install Apache Ranger
 * Setup KDC
 * Kerberize Cluster
+* Setup and configure Apache Knox

 ## Outlook